menu

 Overview

 New Windsor is a very small town located in the state of Maryland.
 With a population of 1,459 people and just one neighborhood, New Windsor is the 214th largest community in Maryland.
-New Windsor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in New Windsor was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in New Windsor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.